LupaDigital25/app-docker/README.md

 This repository contains the Docker-based deployment configuration for the Lupa Digital Flask web application.
 It includes a `docker-compose.yml` file and associated configuration files needed to launch the application and its dependencies in a containerized environment.
 Designed for portability and ease of deployment, this setup allows seamless integration with Spark and supports production-ready hosting on platforms like DigitalOcean.

-It also creates a Docker image for the app, which can be used to run the application locally or in production.
-The image is built using a Dockerfile and includes all necessary dependencies and configurations.
+It also automates the creation of a Docker image for the application at each commit.
+The image is built from a Dockerfile and includes all necessary dependencies and configurations, allowing the app to be run locally or deployed in a production environment.

 ## Project Structure